 Sarah R. Fink

-Prior to joining the firm, Sarah acted as in house counsel and contract manager for a Fortune 500 company where she counseled on data privacy and cybersecurity matters and represented the company in drafting complex customer and supplier agreements with multinational corporations.
+Prior to joining KaiserDillon, Sarah worked as in-house counsel for a Fortune 500 company where she counseled on data privacy and cybersecurity matters and represented the company in drafting complex customer and supplier agreements with multinational corporations.

 - J.D., Georgetown University Law Center, cum laude